 Causes of the American Revolution

-The roots of the American Revolution can be traced to a series of political, economic, and social factors:
+The roots of the American Revolution can be traced back to growing tensions between the American colonies and the British government.
+Key factors included:

-Taxation without Representation: The British government imposed several taxes on the colonies, including the Stamp Act and the Townshend Acts, without granting them representation in Parliament.
+Taxation without Representation: The imposition of taxes, such as the Stamp Act and the Townshend Acts, without colonial representation in Parliament led to widespread discontent.

 Key Events of the American Revolution

-Several significant events marked the course of the American Revolution:
+Several critical events marked the course of the American Revolution:

-The Boston Tea Party (1773): In protest against the Tea Act, colonists disguised as Mohawk Indians dumped an entire shipment of tea into Boston Harbor, escalating tensions with Britain.
+The Boston Tea Party (1773): In protest against British taxation, colonists disguised as Native Americans dumped tea into Boston Harbor, symbolizing resistance against British rule.

-The Declaration of Independence (1776): Drafted by Thomas Jefferson, this document formally declared the colonies' independence from Britain, articulating the principles of liberty and government by consent.
+The Declaration of Independence (1776): Drafted by Thomas Jefferson, this document proclaimed the colonies' independence from Britain and outlined the principles of individual rights and government by consent.

 The Treaty of Paris (1783): This treaty formally ended the war, recognizing American independence and establishing borders for the new nation.